 Do you bite your nails?
 Do you rip open food packaging using your teeth?
 Or maybe you bite a bottle cap to twist it open?
 Your teeth weren’t made to do these things.
-You should only use your teeth for chewing food.
-All of these habits and activities actually damage your teeth.
+Your teeth are meant to help us do three things: Chew food, speak properly, and look better when we smile.
+Teeth are not pliers, they are not hooks.
 Use nail clippers on your nails, get a scissor to open food packaging and use a nutcracker to twist a bottle cap.
 In other words, use the right tools for every activity: not your teeth!

 This is a shocker: toothpicks harm teeth?!
 Unfortunately, they do.
 When you scrape the teeth using toothpicks, you also scrape off some enamel.
 Toothpicks can hurt the gums because of their pointed ends.
 It’s more advisable to use dental floss for removing food residue stuck between the teeth.

 It’s not that you can’t ever do these things, but you need to be more aware of how often you do them and how they affect your teeth.
-If you have any questions or concerns about your teeth and whether some of your habits are damaging your teeth and gums, call Azalea Dental at (407) 456-8405 and book an appointment.
+If you have any questions or concerns about your teeth and whether some of your habits are damaging your teeth and gums, calls us today!